duukkis/terminal/blog/BLOG_part2.md

     - 010: Restore to BG color - 2
     - 011: Restore to previous - 3
 * So valid values are 0, 1, 2, 3.
 Rename and validate the value.
-* Notice that we don't need to test anymore are the variables arrays or not because PHP will throw an error if they are not that type as they are typed.
+* Notice that we don't need to test anymore whether the variables are arrays or not because PHP will throw an error if they are not that type as they are typed.

 ___